-- After tbe documentation has been mailed or faxed, please contact the Academic Success Center to verify that it has been received and is complete.
-The director of the Academic Success Center will review the documentation and consult with other professional staff, as appropriate.
+1. After the documentation has been mailed or faxed, please contact the Academic Success Center to verify that it has been received and is complete.
+A staff member of the Academic Success Center will review the documentation and consult with other professionals, as appropriate.

-Next, the student should make an appointment with a staff member at the Academic Success Center to conduct an initial interview concerning the student's needs and the specifics of accommodations.
+2. Next, the student should complete the Accommodations Profile, and make an appointment with a staff member at the Academic Success Center to conduct an access meeting to discuss the student's needs and collaborate on the development of appropriate accommodations.

-Third, after determination of accommodations, the student acknowledges a request of accommodations and the Academic Sucess Center will notify their professors of the specific accommodations; the student must sign the Accommodations Notification form.
+3. Third - after determination of accommodations - the student acknowledges a request of accommodations, and the Academic Success Center will notify their professors of the specific accommodations.
 We then encourage the student to:

 - Discuss the specifics of the accommodations with each professor to determine ways to meet the accommodations (e.g., for students with testing accommodations, will tests be taken in the classroom, academic department or at the Academic Success Center?).